eos-sns/astraeus/README.md

 There are many:

 - `hash function`, see `astraeus.models.astraeus.Hasher`, the base class
-- `memcache client`, see `astraeus.models.memcache.MemcacheClientBuilder`, the
+- `memcache client`, see `astraeus.models.memcache.MemcacheClientBuilder`, the builder class
-builder class
+- `MongoDB redudancy plugin`, see `astraeus.models.astraeus.MongoAstraeus`

 ## Install